 Not fully controlled by VW until 2000, Skoda in its current iteration was aimed at being the group’s entry-level brand, providing cheaper cars than that of Volkswagen, yet using engines and technology common to both marques.
 Clever design ideas have helped the brand to retain its own identity.

-Fiat Chrysler Automobiles – Founded: 2014
+Fiat Chrysler Automobiles – Founded 2014

 Fiat Chrysler Automobiles formed as a group relatively recently, after Fiat upped its investment and took full ownership of Chrysler and its American subsidiaries.

-Fiat – Founded: 1899
+Fiat – Founded 1899

-Abarth – Founded: 1949
+Abarth – Founded 1949

 Abarth was formerly a standalone road and racing car producer before its founder Carlo sold the company to Fiat in 1971.
 By 1981 the brand ended production until it was revived in 2007.

-Chrysler – Founded: 1925
+Chrysler – Founded 1925

 Chrysler is one of America’s largest car manufacturers however it had to be saved, primarily by Fiat in 2009, following the US automotive industry crisis.
 Fiat then took full ownership of the American brand in 2014.

-Dodge – Founded: 1900
+Dodge – Founded 1900

 Under the Chrysler umbrella, Dodge became a subsidiary of the Fiat group in 2009, having also previously been involved with Daimler.
 Dodge is responsible for both the RAM and SRT subdivisions, RAM being for its large 4x4 trucks and SRT for performance cars.

-Jeep – Founded: 1941
+Jeep – Founded 1941

 Jeep is perhaps best known for its small durable 4x4 vehicles built specifically for the US military.
 Civilian models then became available in 1945.

-Alfa Romeo – Founded: 1910
+Alfa Romeo – Founded 1910

-Lancia – Founded: 1906
+Lancia – Founded 1906

 Despite being sold only in Italy in modern times, Lancia is still a well-known brand thanks to its highly successful motorsport endeavours, including famous rally cars like the Stratos, Delta and 037.
 It came under the Fiat umbrella in 1969.

-Groupe PSA – Founded: 1976
+Groupe PSA – Founded 1976

-Peugeot – Founded: 1810
+Peugeot – Founded 1810

-Citroen – Founded: 1919
+Citroen – Founded 1919

 Citroen has made waves in the automotive world at various points during its lifetime, and today is best known for quirky small and mid-sized cars.
 The brand was taken over by Peugeot in 1976.

-Daimler AG – Founded: 1926
+Daimler AG – Founded 1926

-Daimler is a German automaker that sells its vehicles under the world renowned Mercedes-Benz brand.
+Daimler is a German automaker that sells its vehicles under the world-renowned Mercedes-Benz brand.
 The company was formed with the merging of the Daimler & Benz auto companies, before purchasing Chrysler in 1998 and being named Daimler Chrysler AG.

-Mercedes-Benz – Founded: 1883
+Mercedes-Benz – Founded 1883

 Mercedes-Benz is the world’s oldest car manufacturer.
-Today the brand is best known for its wide range of luxury cars and its sports car division called AMG, as well as its participation in Formula 1.
+Today the brand is best known for its wide range of luxury cars and its high-performance car division called AMG, as well as its participation in Formula 1.

-Smart – Founded: 1994
+Smart – Founded 1994

-Smart is a Daimler AG brand which produces exclusively microcars and subcompacts.
-Originally just an idea by head of Swatch watches, the company and Mercedes came together that year to reach an agreement to build the cars.
+Smart is a Daimler AG brand which exclusively produces microcars and subcompacts.
+Originally just an idea by head of Swiss timepiece manufacturer Swatch, the company and Mercedes came to an agreement the same year to build the cars.

-Maybach – Founded: 1909
+Maybach – Founded 1909

-Maybach was acquired by Daimler in 1960, becoming the companies’ ultra-luxury brand – direct competition for Rolls Royce.
-However poor sales meant that the marque was shut down in 2012.
-It was then revived in 2015 as ‘Mercedes-Maybach.’
+Maybach was acquired by Daimler in 1960, becoming the companies’ ultra-luxury brand and in direct competition with Rolls Royce.
+However poor sales meant that the marque was put into stasis in 2012.

-BMW – Founded: 1916
+BMW – Founded 1916

-Mini – Founded: 1959
+Mini – Founded 1959

 Mini was originally introduced as a model, founded by the British Motor Corporation, before becoming a marque in its own right in 1969.
 It has since changed hands several times by groups related to BMC until it was acquired by BMW in 1994.

-Rolls Royce is possibly the most highly regarded luxury car brand in the world, while also producing engines for commercial airliners.
-The company was nationalised in 1971, then privatised in 1987.
+Rolls-Royce is possibly the most highly regarded luxury car brand in the world, while also producing engines for commercial airliners albeit as a separately operated company.
+Rolls-Royce was nationalised in 1971, then privatised in 1987.

-Groupe Renault – Founded: 1899
+Groupe Renault – Founded 1899

-Nissan – Founded: 1933
+Nissan – Founded 1933

-The Japanese brand has been controlled by Renault since 1999 through the powerful Renault-Nissan Alliance, which sees Nissan hold a 15% non-voting share in the French brand.
+The Japanese brand has been controlled by Renault since 1999 through the powerful Renault-Nissan Alliance, which sees Nissan hold a 15 per cent non-voting share in the French brand.

-Infiniti – Founded: 1989
+Infiniti – Founded 1989

-Mitsubishi – Founded: 1917
+Mitsubishi – Founded 1917

-Tata Motors – Founded: 1945
+Tata Motors – Founded 1945

-Land Rover – Founded: 1948
+Land Rover – Founded 1948

-Jaguar – Founded: 1922
+Jaguar – Founded 1922

 Jaguar is a British luxury car brand previously controlled by Ford, from 1989 until 2008.
 Under Ford’s ownership the brand never made a profit.
 In the wake of this failure and the Global Financial Crisis, Ford opted to sell the brand along with Land Rover, to its current owner, Tata.